Moving from a benefit to study

 Working for Families

-If you get Working for Families payments from Work and Income, they'll stop when you come off your benefit.
-You'll need to contact Inland Revenue so that you can continue to get them while you're studying.
+If you get Working for Families payments from Work and Income, these payments will also stop when your benefit stops.
+You need to contact Inland Revenue to check if you can still get Working for Families payments while you're studying.

 Studying part-time for a good reason

-If you're studying part-time for a good reason, you can be classed as a full-time student and may be able to get either:
+If you're studying part-time for a good reason, you can be classed as a full-time student.
+This means you may be able to get either:

-If you stay on your benefit, we may also be able to help you with a Student Loan to pay your compulsory course fees.
+If you keep getting your benefit, you may also be able to get a Student Loan to pay your compulsory course fees.

-If you're studying part-time for a good reason, you can be classed as a full-time student and may also be able to get a Student Loan for course-related costs (eg, books, travel, etc).
+If you're studying part-time for a good reason, you can be classed as a full-time student.
+This means you may also be able to get a Student Loan for course-related costs (eg, books, travel, etc).